Hexaly vs Google OR-Tools on the Pickup and Delivery Problem with Time Windows (PDPTW)

 OR-Tools model

-The OR-Tools model for the PDPTW is available on GitHub.
+The OR-Tools model for the PDPTW is available here.
 It uses OR-Tools routing dimensions to handle capacity and time-windows constraints.
 We model pickup and delivery constraints using comparison operators to ensure each pair belongs to the same route and in the correct order.

 Hexaly model